Montserrat (mountain): Geology

 Montserrat is formed of conglomerate that was originally deposited in a fan delta at the margin of the Ebro Basin, part of the foreland basin to the Pyrenees, during the middle Eocene.
 The conglomerate was derived from the uplifting Catalan Coastal Ranges to the southeast of the basin and the clast type is dominated by Triassic sedimentary rocks.
 The fan had an original size of between 100 and 150 square kilometres.
 The resistance of the Montserrat conglomerate to erosion compared to the rest of the fill of the Ebro Basin explains its current mountainous nature.

 The dominant clast lithology in the conglomerate is limestone and the sequence is cemented by calcite.
 The presence of so much carbonate in the rock has led to the formation of typical karst landforms, such as cave systems and karst towers.

 Namesakes

 In 1493, Christopher Columbus named the Caribbean island of Montserrat Santa Maria de Montserrate, after the Virgin of Montserrat.
 Again, in 1606, the Spanish expedition of Luis Vaéz de Torres charted Mount Ernest island in the Torres Strait as Santa Maria de Montserrate, due to its relatively high peak.

 In Bogotá, the Monserrate mountain (3,152 m high) has a funicular and aerial lift similar to those at Montserrat.

+In Trinidad, Trinidad and Tobago, the Montserrat Hills are famous for the historic Our Lady of Montserrat Roman Catholic Church in Tortuga.
+Built in 1878, the wooden church sits on a high ridge offering sweeping views of the Gulf of Paria and is celebrated as the home of Trinidad's "Black Virgin" statue.